anhtungbui/larabook/README.md

     -   Follow users ✔️
 -   Posts
     -   CRUD ✔️
-    -   Like/unlike
+    -   Like/unlike ✔️
     -   Comment ✔️
 -   Notifications (via web & emails)
     -   New follower ✔️
     -   New friend request ✔️
-    -   New comment on post ✔️
+    -   New post reaction (like/comment) ✔️
 -   Search
     -   By name ✔️
 -   Group